san9roy/Urban-Development/README.md

 Each dimension score is calculated as the mean of its normalized indicators:

-  Environmental Score
+  Environmental Score.

-  Social Score
+  Social Score.

-  Economic Score
+  Economic Score.

   Urban Score

 This approach maintains transparency and avoids subjective weighting.